-Strong as the case is for the need to have better sleep quality, there are still many people who are unable to achieve this.
-According to an article by Healthline, there are many causes that contribute to lack of sleep – some of which are:
+There is a strong case for the need to have better sleep quality.
+Yet, there are still many people who are unable to achieve this.
+According to an article by Healthline, many factors contribute to lack of sleep – some of which are:

 - Consuming too much caffeine

 - Noise disturbances

 - Sleep disorders e.g. insomnia & sleep apnea

 - An uncomfortable bedroom

-The quality of bedding, making adjustments to your bedroom environment (e.g. keeping a cooler sleeping temperature), improving bed hygiene, reducing caffeine intake are some of them.
+You can improve sleep quality in many ways.
+Using quality bedding, keeping a cooler sleeping temperature, practising better bed hygiene, & reducing caffeine intake are some of them.
 But what about relaxing your body and mind to prepare it for sleep?

 This is an often over-looked aspect, which is very important nonetheless.
 Meditation and breathing techniques can help you sleep better.
-It can also make a difference in your sleep quality and your ability to function well mentally & physically.
+It can also make a difference in your ability to function well both mentally & physically.
 Breathing helps to lower your heart rate.
-To enter a state of deep sleep, your heart rate needs to be at 60 beats per minute – whereas most people’s heart rate is closer to 75-80.
+To enter a state of deep sleep, your heart rate needs to be at 60 beats per minute.
+Most people’s heart rate is closer to 75-80.

-It is often quite difficult to sleep well in an uncomfortable environment – whether physical or emotional.
-A well-documented breathing technique known as the “4-7-8”, can help you improve your sleep quality.
+It is difficult to sleep well in an uncomfortable environment... whether you are facing physical or emotional challenges.
+There is a well-documented breathing technique known as the “4-7-8” method.
+It can help improve your sleep quality.

-The 4-7-8 breathing technique requires the following to be done:
+The 4-7-8 breathing technique requires you to do the following:

 - Breathe in for a count of 4 seconds.

 - Hold the breath for a count of 7 seconds.

-- Exhale forcefully, through the mouth by pursing your lips together – making a “whoosh” sound – for a count of 8 seconds
+- Exhale forcefully, through the mouth by pursing your lips together.
+Make a “whoosh” sound – for a count of 8 seconds.

 - Repeat the above cycle 4 times – up to 2 times a day.

-Deep breathing can help achieve many benefits including: reduced fatigue, reduced hypertension, better stress management & reduced anxiety – among others.
+Deep breathing can help achieve many benefits.
+Some of these are: reduced fatigue, reduced hypertension, better stress management & reduced anxiety.